MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-office-cloud-policy-service.md

 The [Office cloud policy service](https://config.office.com/) lets you enforce policy settings for Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus) on a user's device, even if the device isn't domain joined or otherwise managed.
 When a user signs into Microsoft 365 Apps for enterprise on a device, the policy settings roam to that device.
 You can also enforce some policy settings for Office for the web, both for users who are signed in and for users who access documents anonymously.

 The Office cloud policy service is part of a [portal](https://config.office.com/) for managing Microsoft 365 Apps for enterprise.
 The service includes many of the same user-based policy settings that are available in Group Policy.
-You can also use the Office cloud policy service directly in the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/p/?linkid=2109431).
+You can also use the Office cloud policy service directly in the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com), under **Apps** > **Policy** > **Policies for Office apps**.

 When you create policy configurations, you can review and apply policies that are recommended by Microsoft as security baseline policies.
 These recommendations are marked as "Security Baseline" when selecting policies.